Garage Door Safety Tips Every Homeowner Should Know

 DIY repairs without proper tools: Attempting garage door repairs without the right tools or experience can result in serious injuries, improper installation, and long-term damage to the door system.

-Understanding and following safety practices can prevent accidents and extend the life of your garage door.
+Understand and follow the safety practices can prevent accidents and extend the life of your garage door.

 How Garage Doors Work (Safety Basics)